 A visit to San Diego is not complete without a stop at some of the most popular places that the city is so well known for including the San Diego Zoo, Balboa Park and Seaport Village.
 But there’s much more to discover in this charming town that many vacationers don’t know about.
 Read on for some of San Diego’s most delightful hidden gems.

 For those who enjoy the great outdoors, this lovely park offers hours of walking, jogging, hiking or just admiring the striking views of the San Diego Bay.
 It’s all natural here, with beautiful trees, wide open spaces and few crowds.
 Pack a lunch, bring along water and enjoy one of San Diego’s prettiest eco-attractions and a top hidden gem.

-Another park that beckons those with an affinity for nature, Torrey Pines State Park is just outside the city of San Diego.
+Another hidden gem that locals love and beckons those with an affinity for nature, Torrey Pines State Park is just outside the city of San Diego.
 Escape the touristy attractions and experience the city as a local by spending a few hours watching the hang gliders as they take off to fly over the ocean.
 Bring along a picnic and find a shady spot to relax and enjoy the views.

 Sitting atop the La Jolla neighborhood, Mount Soledad offers an incredible, panoramic view of the ocean and the city of San Diego.
 Here, you’ll see the famous Mount Soledad cross, erected in 1954 and the third of its kind (the first one was erected in 1913).
 The cross is 29 feet tall and was meant to identify La Jolla as a Christian neighborhood.
 Until the 1960s, Jews were denied the opportunity to purchase homes in La Jolla.

-Considered by many to be the best spot in San Diego to watch the sunset, Sunset Cliffs in Point Loma offers an incredible view of this daily event.
+Considered by many locals to be the best spot in San Diego to watch the sunset, Sunset Cliffs in Point Loma offers an incredible view of this daily event.
 Perched above the Pacific Ocean, you can even climb down onto rocks below to witness the waves crashing into the cliffs.
 Make sure you bring your camera to this amazing hidden gem!

 Technically not hidden, this gem of a museum is located within Balboa Park.
 While perhaps not as high profile as the other museums in the park, this cultural establishment offers a unique experience to visitors of all ages.
 Here, you’ll see exhibitions of folk art, craft and design from cultures around the world.
 There are more than 20,000 items to view from 141 different countries.
 Six galleries and an Art Reference Library, The Collector’s Gallery and a museum store beckon guests to explore.